Oahu Travel Guide

 🍍 Honolulu is the largest city in the world, in geographic size.
 Every island or atoll that hasn’t been designated to another Hawaiian island defaults to the jurisdiction of Honolulu, per the state’s constitution.

-🍍 Oahu is home to almost one million residents,
+🍍 Oahu is home to over one million residents.

 🍍 Billboards are illegal in all of Hawaii so they don’t crowd the ocean views.